microsoft/fluentui/packages/merge-styles/README.md

 };
 ```

-The class map can then be used in a component.
-The example below illustrates a React component, but the library can be used with any framework.
+The class map can then be used in a component:

 ```tsx
 import { getClassNames } from './MyComponent.classNames';